russell-n/theape/ape/plugins/tests/subconfiguration_features/steps/subconfigurationfeature.rst

-When the BaseConfiguration implementation processes the errors
+When the SubConfiguration implementation processes the errors

 .. code:: python